-Do not fertilize as this may stimulate the plant to bloom; whereupon, it will die.
+Do not fertilize, as this may stimulate the plant to bloom.
+After that, it will die.

 This succulent can tolerate drought and does passably well in slightly acidic dry soil.

-The best substrate for this Agave is a gritty and sandy, sharp well-draining soil.
+The best substrate for this Agave is gritty and sandy, sharp well-draining soil.

-When kept as a potted plant, Century Plant appreciates being slightly crowded.
+When kept as a potted plant, the Agave Blue Glow Plant appreciates being slightly crowded.